SamuelDS1/Data-Science-Portfolio/README.md

 But I decide to drop **PolicyNumber** because its not a trend we want our model to learn, mainly due to future changes in fraud transactions.

 Lets take a minute to understand what would really mean to train our model with this feature.
-It could mean that the newer the policy the more likely the model would predict fraud, which is something we dont want right?
-Because what if frauds increase after the time horizon we have available in the dataset (1996)?
+It could mean that the newer the policy the more likely the model would predict a no-fraudulent transaction, which is something we dont want right?
+Because what if frauds increase after 1996?

 ---